 Investing involves risk of loss.

 DEGIRO was launched in 2013 in the Netherlands and is currently one of the most famous online brokers in the world.
 Supervised and regulated by the BaFin and AFM, German and Dutch authorities, respectively, DEGIRO provides a reliable, trustworthy, low-cost, comprehensive, and simple stock trading platform.

 The broker offers a trading app available for mobile phones (Android and iOS) and a web-based platform.
 The interface is user-friendly and comprehensive, and the app was considered the “Top Rated Overall Investment Platform & Investment App 2020” by the Financial Times and Investors Chronicle (UK), indicating why it is one of the best stock trading apps in Switzerland.
-The trading app has great educational resources, no inactivity, account opening or withdrawal fees and provides commission-free US stocks and ETFs.
+The trading app has great educational resources, no inactivity, account opening or withdrawal fees and provides commission-free ETFs (core selected list).

 The broker is suitable for investors of all levels, as it combines a broad and diverse offer of assets to invest and a comprehensive trading platform with low costs.
 We encourage you to check out our DEGIRO review if you want to learn more about the broker.

 79% of retail CFD account lose money.

 XTB is a company founded in 2002 in Poland that offers CFD stock trading apps in Switzerland through the subsidiary XTB Limited (CY), authorized and regulated by the Cyprus Securities and Exchange Commission in Cyprus (License No.169/12).
 It is important to consider the safety of a platform when choosing the best stock trading apps in Switzerland, and XTB is licensed in many jurisdictions and regulated by top-tier authorities such as the FCA.